-Re: OPPOSE HB 1626, Concerning Bible Classes in Public Schools
+Re: OPPOSE A6315, Concerning Bible Classes in Public Schools

-Dear Chairperson English and Members of the Senate Education Committee:
+Dear Chairperson Benedetto and Members of the Assembly Committee on Education:

-American Atheists, on behalf of its constituents in Arkansas, writes in opposition to HB 1626, which would require public schools to offer elective courses on the Bible if requested by students.
-This legislation is wasteful of public education resources, it puts schools at risk for liability, and it may result in religious coercion against Arkansas students, and therefore we strongly urge you to oppose HB 1626.
+American Atheists, on behalf of its more than 3,100 constituents in New York, writes in opposition to A6315, which would encourage public schools to offer elective Bible courses and require the Commissioner of Education to develop guidelines for such classes.
+This legislation is wasteful of public education resources, it puts schools at risk for liability, and it may result in religious coercion against New York students.
+Therefore, we strongly urge you to oppose this harmful legislation.